-So, if you’re a business owner or are part of a marketing team, it is important to heed the lessons that can be taken from this series.
+If you’re a business owner or are part of a marketing team, there are valuable lessons that can be taken from this series.

 Take “Nosedive”, the season three opener, for example.
 In this episode, we meet a young woman named Lacie Pound (Bryce Dallas Howard) who is part of a world in which each person is ranked on a scale of one to five stars for every social interaction–no matter how trivial.
 Your ranking affects whether or not you can have access to certain items, changes the way you’re treated by your peers, and can even lead to social ostracization if your score dips too low.
 Stuck at a 4.2 rating, Lacie is dedicated to raising her score to a 4.5 so that she can be accepted into a high-class social circle.

 As with all Black Mirror episodes, Nosedive is unsettling because it hits close to home.
 We already rate our meals, doctors, lattes, and customer experiences across popular sites like Google and Yelp.
 We even rate each other through social media platforms by liking, sharing, and commenting on content.
 Showcasing a future that is not far off, this episode may give some people reason to close down all social accounts and become a recluse.

 But, if you’re a business owner or marketer, you know it’s not that simple.